vardtlv/Tutorials/DataStructeres/README.md

 ![image1](https://github.com/vardtlv/Tutorials/blob/master/DataStructeres/HashValueOutput.png)

-Now that we have the _Hash Values_ we can populate out array of suze 17.
+Now that we have the _Hash Values_ we can populate out array of size 17.
 <br />
 >>__({7, 7}, {15, 49}, {5, 73}, {7, 58}, {13, 30})__
 <br />
 <br />
-First, it's empity:
+First, it's empty:

 |  0  |  1  |  2  |  3  |  4  |  5  |  6  |  7  |  8  |  9  |  10 |  11 |  12 |  13 |  14 |  15 |  16 |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|